 So, How Does It Compare to other Water Parks?

 Some of the finest and most popular water parks can be found in Florida, and Aquatica is among the best.
 While it's not as lushly landscaped as Disney's Typhoon Lagoon (or SeaWorld's own upscale Discovery Cove dolphin swim park), it is quite lovely.
-And while Aquatica lacks the extreme kicks of the Summit Plummet speed slide at Disney's Blizzard Beach or the crazy-tall and -fast slides in the mountain at Universal Orlando’s Volcano Bay, some of its attractions do lay on the thrills.
 Among the more extreme slides are Ihu's Breakaway Falls, a multi-drop tower that includes launch capsules, and Ray Rush, a family raft slide that incorporates a mini-bowl and a halfpipe element.
+Among the water parks at Orlando area's three major theme park resorts, SeaWorld, Universal, and Disney World, which one offers the most thrills?

 Aquatica's vibe and South Seas theme are charming.
 And its animal features set it apart from all other water parks.
 In short, SeaWorld's claim that Aquatica is an innovative, new take on traditional water parks, um, holds water.